erythana/EveYASL/README.md

 # How to use the library
 There are a few things to set up before you can use this library.
 The basic usage is like the following:
   - Initialize the Library
+  Required to get the code_challenge which is used in the next step.
   This will look like this: